 In the screenshot below I’ve used gifs in a way that answers are clear without reading the text below.

 After the quiz taker has completed the questions, she’s shown her personality type result page.
-To make that happen, you first need to create however many personality types you need for your quiz.
-Mine has 3 types but Interact even recommends 4-6 types.
+Mine has 3 types but Interact recommends even 4-6 types.

 Like everything else, result pages are customizable.
 Check out this example!